derekchai/k-mapper/lib.typ

   // Stroke size of the K-map.
   stroke-size: 0.5pt,

-  // The alpha value (transparency) of the colors in the K-map.
-A number between
-  // 0 and 255.
-  alpha: 120,

   // Array of colors to be used in the K-map.
 The first implicant uses the first
   // color, the second the second color, etc. If there are more implicants than
   // there are colors, they wrap around.